vadimdemedes/pastel/README.md

 This command will watch your `commands` directory for any changes and when you update your code, `pastel dev` will compile the code to the `build` directory.

-In order for this to work properly you'll need to run the `dev` command in the background to watch for your changes, and then you'll be able to test any changes by running your command on the command line.
+For this to work properly you'll need to run the `dev` command in the background to watch for your changes, and then you'll be able to test any changes by running your command on the command line.

 ### Adding Commands